la2050/archive/_organizations/avas-heart.md

     - 'https://challenge.la2050.org/entry/the-transplant-journey'
   year_submitted:
     - '2016'
-  org_summary:
-    - >-
-      We provide assistance to transplant patients who would otherwise not be able to afford treatment and care.
 title: Ava's Heart
-uri: /organizations/avas-heart/
 extrapolated_project_ids:
   - '6102014'
 project_titles_from_extrapolated_project_ids:
-  - The Transplant Journey
-project_titles:
-  - The Transplant Journey
-project_titles_from_project_ids:
   - The Transplant Journey
 original_project_titles:
   - The Transplant Journey